-Is it Common?It’s common to have irregular periods every now and then, especially if you have just started your period in the last few years.
+Is this Common?It’s common to have irregular periods every now and then, especially if you have just started your periods in the last few years.
 It takes a few years from when you begin for your periods to become regular.

-Have you had your period for many years?
+Have you been having periods for many years?
 Your cycle may get shorter near age 35 and often gets shorter as you near menopause (around age 50).
 It’s also normal at that age to skip periods or for the amount you bleed to change.
-Be sure to talk to your doctor to get all the details about the causes of irregular periods.
+Make sure that you talk to your doctor to get all the details about the causes of irregular periods.

-It’s important to know, too, that 'irregular' is a personal word: You know your period well enough to know what’s normal for you, so you are the best judge.
+It’s important to know, too, that "irregular" is a personal word: You know your cycle well enough to know what’s normal for you, so you are the best judge.

-Causes of Abnormal Menstrual Bleeding and an irregular menstrual cycleThere are a lot of things that can cause heavy bleeding or and irregular menstrual cycle, so you probably need to visit to your doctor to make sure that you’re all right.
+Causes of Abnormal Menstrual Bleeding and an irregular menstrual cycleThere are a lot of things that can cause heavy bleeding or an irregular menstrual cycle, so you probably need to visit to your doctor to make sure that you’re alright.

 Your doctor may start by checking for problems most common for your age.
-A few of the most common causes for irregular periods are:
+A few of the most common causes of irregular periods are:

 - Use of some form of intrauterine device (IUD), which is a kind of contraceptive